ryanelian/instapack/books/dev-spa-angularjs.md

 }]);
 ```

 Normally, one or two simple filters defined in `angular-project.ts` would not be detrimental to source code structure.
-However, if there are gigantic complex filters or too many filters, the entry file can quickly become unreadable.
+However, if there are gigantic complex filters or too many filters, the entry point would quickly become unreadable.

 To mitigate this, add the following line in `angular-project.ts`: